 The purpose of a smear survey is to locate and quantify removable contamination that is known or suspected to exist.
 For small items, a smear may be used at any time to verify the item's contamination status.
-A smear or swipe survey is performed by wiping a cloth, paper, plastic foam, or fiberglass disk over a 100-cm area of the surface.
+A smear or swipe survey is performed by wiping a cloth, paper, plastic foam, or fiberglass disk over a 100-cm2 area of the surface.
 The swipe should be taken with a dry medium using moderate pressure except for tritium.
 A common field practice is to use two fingers to press the swipe medium against the surface to be swiped.
 The swipe is then moved along an "S" shaped path that has a nominal length of 8 in.
 (20 cm) to 10 in.
 (25 cm).
+When the potential contaminant emits alpha radiation, paper or fiberglass filter papers should be used so that alpha activity is not attenuated by becoming imbedded in the wipe.
+If the contaminant is an alpha-emitter and the surface is wet, the smear should be dried before counting.
+To improve the detection limit, smears may be taken over areas larger than 100 cm2.
+However, the size of the area smeared should be limited to prevent buildup of material (radioactive or otherwise) that would attenuate alpha radiation.
+The current practice at DOE facilities is to use the 100 cm2 area as the minimum size of objects being smeared.
+Appropriate corrections should be made for objects smaller than 100 cm2.
+If contamination is detected during a scan survey for fixed contamination, a swipe survey for removable contamination should be performed to determine if the contamination is fixed and to quantify any removable contamination.
+If no contamination above the guideline values for removable contamination in Table 4-1 is detected during the smear survey, the contamination is fixed, and the area should be posted appropriately.